|

 sheltered beaches the island is known for.
 At

-the time there was one restaurant, George's
+the time there was one restaurant on Paradise Beach, called George's.

 was by taking the bus to Platyialos and